lynnlangit/Hello-AWS-Data-Services/2_database-and-analytics/1_SQL/2_Redshift/README.md

 ## Use AWS Redshift Query Editor

 These default parameters for the Query Editor connection configuration
-- cluster -> your Redshift cluster anme
+- cluster -> your Redshift cluster name
 - database -> `dev` is default
 - database user -> `awsuser` is default
 - password -> your password